vjsingh/pancakejs/README.md

 Less files should be automatically updated in the browser

 ## Project filetree
-src has all of our src code.
+** Note: Now just editing less right from public/css so we don't have to compile every time src has all of our src code.
 Its split up into js (coffeescript), css (less), and views (jade).
 |-src
 |---css